CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 ### Sample Accounts

 By default, we have created 2 accounts as part of the fresh database.
+These accounts are for testing purposes, and would not be avilable for production.

 | Email          | Password | Remarks                                  |
 | -------------- | -------- | ---------------------------------------- |
 | admin@test.com | password | Has admin rights.
 Regard as a superuser. |
 | user@test.com  | password | Normal user.
 Cannot manage other users.  |

-Note: if you delete these accounts via the user profile management functionalities, you may have to restart the pre-testing steps to get back the accounts.
+Note: if you delete these accounts via the user profile management functionalities, you may have from restart the pre-testing steps to get back the accounts.

 ## Post-testing